OrebroUniversity/hiqp/README.md

-# Copyright (C) 2016 Marcus A Johansson
 # The HiQP Control Framework
+Copyright (C) 2016 Marcus A Johansson

-an optimal control framework targeted at robotics
+HiQP is an optimal control framework targeted at robotics.

+# Known issues
+Geometric projection for point on box is not working when the box is rotated.

+Geometric alignment for line with cylinder is not working, probably the jacobian is miscalculated.